460Game/King-Slayer/README.md

 COMP 460 Senior Design Project at Rice University

-In development by Avery Whitaker, Ryan Han, Madison Lewis, and Tian Lan
+In development by Avery Whitaker, Ryan Han, Madison Lewis, and Tim Lan